 Syria: Hillary calls for no-fly zone.
 Trump supports forces fighting Al Qaeda

 The Obama administration made no secret of its desire to remove president Assad from office in Syria.
-Leaked documents have established for some time that the Obama administration was not shy of using ISIS and Al Qaeda proxies to do so when Hillary Clinton was secretary of State.
+And leaked documents have established for some time that it administration was not shy of using ISIS and Al Qaeda proxies to do so when Hillary Clinton was secretary of State.
 Here is a summary in zerohedge in 2015 and Levantereport, including detailed scans of the leaked state department memos, in 2012.
 Far from learning any lesson from Iraq and Libya, Hillary has continued the policies which failed there in Syria.
 Her latest contribution has been to argue for a no fly zone, whose effect would be to strengthen the hand of Assad’s Islamist opponents and potentially bring the US into conflict with Russia.
 Such a policy clearly represents an upping of the ante in the US’s policy of neocon regime change.

-Trump has been consistently opposed to US intervention in Syria, and even contradicted his running mate, Hunter Pence, to say that the US should back Assad and Russia as the only effective force against ISIS.
+Trump has been consistently opposed to US intervention in Syria, and even contradicted his running mate, Mike Pence, to say that the US should back Assad and Russia as the only effective force against ISIS.
 The war in Syria and America’s involvement in it is only justified by the possibility of overthrowing Assad.
 Trump’s policy is to abandon that aim, and thereby make possible an end to US involvement.
 It is a clear middle finger to the Republican neocon establishment.

 BBC: “America First” = Nazism

 As the campaign progressed the BBC eventually had to broach the topic, not of Trump’s isolationism, but the related one of his slogan “America First.”
 In a visit to Youngstown, a steel town in Ohio immortalised in song by Bruce Springsteen, the BBC’s Gabriel Gatehouse asked a Donald Trump supporter named Chad “Do you think that what Trump represents is a sort of, a resurgence of an American nationalism?”
 Chad responded: “Yeah I do, he’s saying ‘America first.’
 We need, we need to, for a lack of a better term, stop the bleeding here.
 If you were to go into my place of employment and talk to the guys there you’d hear them tell you that: ‘America first.'”
 “America first” is a slogan that captures Trump’s protectionism.
 That protectionism is legitimately identified by Gatehouse with a broader opposition to globalisation when he sums up his visit to the Compco factory where Chad works: “Talk turned back to the economy, back to China, jobs, the global system of free trade which Donald Trump says he’ll overturn.
-As Chad predicted, [the report then plays recordings of an employee saying] ‘why do we care about the global system.
+As Chad predicted, [the report then plays a recording of an employee saying] ‘why do we care about the global system.
 America first.'”
 The report then segues to a montage of Chad’s colleagues all saying “America first,” “America first.”

 There is a very clear fit between being isolationist in foreign policy and protectionist in trade policy.
 And the same is true in reverse: it is hard to find any supporters of neocon foreign policy in the US who are not also supporters of TTIP for example.
 And Gatehouse exploits that link when he continues his report with this: “1941, Europe is at war.
 The America First committee favors a non-aggression pact with Hitler to keep the United States out of the conflict.
 The group’s leader, the aviator Charles Lindberg, labels the Jewish people as war agitators.”